antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/README.md

 }
 ```

- You can also add custom loggers to handle log messages which comes from the library with your own business logic.
+ And you can also add custom loggers to handle log messages which comes from the library with your own business logic.
 ```csharp
 public class CustomLogger : ILogger
 {